Carrot-Ginger Layer Cake with Orange Cream-Cheese Frosting

 - 1 teaspoon ground cinnamon

-Heat oven to 375 degrees.
+Preheat oven to 375 degrees.
 Butter two 8-by-2-inch round cake pans.
-Dust pans with flour, and tap out any excess.
-Set pans aside.
-Spread pecans in a single layer on an ungreased baking pan, and toast in the oven until lightly golden, about 7 minutes.
-Remove pan from oven, and let stand until completely cool.
-Reduce temperature to 300 degrees.
-Finely chop pecans, and set aside.
+Line with parchment paper and butter.
+Dust pans with flour and tap out any excess.
+Set aside.
+Spread pecans in a single layer on an ungreased baking pan and toast in oven until lightly golden, about 7 minutes.
+Remove from oven and let stand until completely cool.
+Reduce oven temperature to 300 degrees.
+Finely chop pecans and set aside.

-Using the smallest holes (less than 1/4 inch in diameter) of a box grater, grate carrots, yielding 2 1/2 cups.
-Place carrots, eggs, buttermilk, vanilla, sugar, vegetable oil, and ginger in a large bowl; whisk until well combined.
+Place carrots, eggs, buttermilk, vanilla, sugar, and ginger in a large bowl; mix until well combined.

-In a medium bowl, whisk together flour, baking powder, baking soda, salt, and cinnamon.
+Into a medium bowl, whisk together flour, baking powder, baking soda, salt, and cinnamon.
 Using a rubber spatula, fold the flour mixture into the carrot mixture until combined.
-Fold in the toasted pecans.
+Fold in the butter and toasted pecans.

-Divide batter between the two cake pans, and bake until a cake tester inserted into the middles comes out clean, about 1 hour.
-Remove pans from oven, and transfer to a wire rack to cool, 15 minutes.
+Divide batter between the two cake pans and bake until a cake tester inserted into the center comes out clean, about 1 hour.
+Remove pans from oven and transfer to a wire rack to cool, about 15 minutes.
 Turn cakes out onto rack; let stand until completely cool.

-Using a serrated knife, trim tops of the cakes so surfaces are level.
-Slice each layer in half horizontally.
-Place a layer on a cake stand or cardboard round, and spread 3/4 cup frosting over top.
-Place a second cake layer on top, and spread with another 3/4 cup frosting.
-Repeat with third layer and another 3/4 cup frosting.
-Place last cake layer on top, and spread the remaining frosting over the top and the sides of the assembled cake.
-Transfer to refrigerator, and chill 3 to 4 hours.
+Using a serrated knife, trim tops of cakes so surfaces are level.
+Place a layer on a cake stand or cardboard round and spread 3/4 cup frosting over top.
+Place the second cake layer on top and spread the remaining frosting over the top and sides of assembled cake.
+Transfer to refrigerator and chill 3 to 4 hours.

-If using the candied carrot strips, set a wire rack over a baking pan.
-Using your fingers, lift one candied carrot strip from the sugar syrup, holding it over the container.
+For the candied carrot strips, set a wire rack over a baking pan.
+Using fingers, lift one candied carrot strip from the sugar syrup, holding it over the container.
 With the thumb and forefinger of your other hand, gently squeeze the carrot strip and slide your fingers along its length, removing as much excess syrup as possible; lay the carrot strip on the wire rack.
-Repeat with the remaining carrot strips.
+Repeat with remaining carrot strips.